Air Flow Issues with Exhaust and Intake Ports

 Just installed a built in vac into a pre plumbed house.
 Three of the four inlets work fine, but the fourth one won't turn on at all, even if I try to short this inlet.
 I pluged the hose in and manually started it from the main unit, but no suction.
 Not sure what's going on.

 Start by removing the inlet face plate from the wall and short the low voltage wires (not the high voltage - 110V wires - if any).
 This short should cause the system to activate.
 If it does, then you need to replace the inlet valve face plate to resolve the issue.
 Alternatively, if the vacuum starts suctioning when the low voltage wires are shorted, it could be that there is not enough power to go through the hose to the activating switch on the hose handle.
 If the inlet is located in a position relatively far from the unit, it could indicate a resistance issue.
 For this problem, we have a low voltage booster box you can install next to the vacuum unit.
 If it doesn't start when shorted, it indicates a break in the low voltage wiring running along the piping in your walls.
-The only way to resolve this issue is to utilize radio frequency items to bypass the need for low voltage wiring.
-The radio frequency items will send a signal directly to the unit to start the flow of suction, rather than the connection of the low voltage wire at the inlet valve sending the same signal for the same purpose.
+The only way to resolve this issue is to utilize radio frequency components to bypass the need for low voltage wiring.
+The radio frequency components will send a signal directly to the unit to start the flow of suction, rather than the connection of the low voltage wire at the inlet valve sending the same signal for the same purpose.

 One Inlet Without Suction